hukun01/Runner-Stats/README.md

 I run 5 kilometers for every test! :-D

------- stats branch is for displaying statistics data for every run.
+------ settings branch is for the settings bar.